magsallen/CV/README.md

 #### Problem Solver

 I love talking through puzzles, breaking them down into their logical parts and building amazing solutions.
-When building a backend API for my Makers final project, I co-designed clean, readable, refactored code from scratch and got to see it work smoothly in our team's final project.
+When building a backend API for my Makers final project, I designed clean, readable, refactored code from scratch and got to see it work smoothly in our team's final project.
+I enjoy helping other learners in the community and coaching at codebar.

 #### Clean Coder